MissingNO123/Discord-Custom-Game-Setter/README.md

 # Discord-Custom-Game-Setter
-Set a custom game name in Discord because why not
+Set a custom game name in Discord with Discord.io because why not